 Trade of investment property for an annuity.

-The transfer of investment property to a corporation, trust, fund, foundation, or other organization, in exchange for a contract providing for a fixed annuity to pay you guaranteed annual payments for life, is a taxable trade.
+The transfer of investment property to a corporation, trust, fund, foundation, or other organization, in exchange for a fixed annuity contract that will make guaranteed annual payments to you for life, is a taxable trade.
 If the present value of the annuity is more than your basis in the property traded, you have a taxable gain in the year of the trade.
 Figure the present value of the annuity according to factors used by commercial insurance companies issuing annuities.